vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 As the computation of this virtual order shape may be heavy when run across a large number of passive AMMs the number of AMMs updated per block should be throttled to a fixed maximum number, updating on a rolling frequency, or when updated/first created.

 A given AMM's average liquidity score across the epoch should also be tracked, giving a time-weighted average at the end of each epoch (including `0` values for any time when the AMM either did not exist or was not providing liquidity on one side of the book).
-From this, a virtual stake amount can be calculated by dividing through by the `market.liquidity.stakeToCcyVolume` value and the AMM key' s ELS updated as normal.
+From this, a virtual stake amount can be calculated by dividing through by the `market.liquidity.stakeToCcyVolume` value and the AMM key's ELS updated as normal.

 ## Setting Fees